nycu-csit/laravel-impersonation/README.md

 - `enabled`: Whether to enable this package or not.
 - `impersonable_roles`: Array of role names that can impersonate as other users.
 - `post_impersonation_route`: The path to redirect to after impersonation.
-- `display_columns`: Array of columns getting displayed.
-Leave empty for showing all columns.
+- `display_columns`: Array of column names getting displayed when visiting `/impersonation`.
+Leave empty to show all columns.
-- `policy`: The policy class to decide which user can impersonate others.

 ## Test